stepanenko/codecademy-angularjs-books/readme.md

 - The view automatically changes and displays the updated data
 - The page doesn’t need to reload at any point

-We’ve used a few directives in this app:
+Directives used in this app:
 - ng-app
 - ng-controller
 - ng-repeat